Meditation on my 2 years at Caseware

 I didn’t fully understand what exactly was the product and the business model at that time.
 I still don’t think that everyone fully understood that at that time.
 We are not accountants by trade and the company has been around for 30+ years.

-I am 2 years in, and I barely scratched the surface to understand the intelligence behind the Caseware machine.
-I know enough to be dangerous (in my function), but the complexity of the Caseware product suite is very hard to grasp even for seasoned professionals.
+I am 2 years in, and I barely scratched the surface of understanding the intelligence behind the Caseware machine.
+I know enough to be dangerous (in my function), but the complexity of the Caseware product suite is hard to grasp even for seasoned professionals.

-When I was making my decision, I looked at the caliber of people I was joining.
-I knew that they have done their due diligence and they see reasons to join that I don’t yet see.
+When I was making my decision, I looked at the calibre of people I was joining.
+I knew that they had done their due diligence and they see reasons to join that I don’t yet see.

-Sheryl Sandberg, the COO of Facebook, once was asked about the best piece of career advice she can give.
+Sheryl Sandberg, the COO of Facebook, once was asked about the best piece of career advice she could give.
 She said:

 “If you’re offered a seat on a rocket ship, don’t ask what seat!”